Safe and Active Schools program

 Next steps

-Community Open House: On October 3, 2025 from 5 to 7 p.m. in the gymnasium of Puntledge Park Elementary School, the City of Courtenay and Urban Systems will be hosting a Safe and Active School Travel (SAS) Program Open House.
-This Open House is intended to provide further information on the SAS process, timelines, and event, as well as gather information on existing concerns and issues around safe and active school travel at the three participating SAS program schools.
+Final community open house: On March 12, 2026, from 5 to 7 p.m. in the gymnasium of Ecole Puntledge Park Elementary School, the City of Courtenay and Urban Systems hosted a Safe and Active School Travel (SAS) Program open house.
+This open house will provide a summary of the results of the public consultation gathered in October 2025 about safe and active school travel at the three participating SAS program schools.

-School Walkabouts: In the fall of 2025, school and community walkabouts will be held at the three participating SAS schools.
-These walkabouts are on the ground observational tours of the built environment around schools, providing an opportunity for students, school administration, and members of the school community to provide feedback on the issues and opportunities that they see around safe and active school travel.
-For more information and to participate, check in with the Parent Advisory Council at the participating SAS schools as they will be coordinating local representation and scheduling.
+School Walkabouts: In the fall of 2025, school and community walkabouts were held at the three participating SAS schools.
+These walkabouts were on-the-ground observational tours of the built environment around schools, and offered an opportunity for students, school administration, and members of the school community to provide feedback on the issues and opportunities that they see around safe and active school travel.
+The Parent Advisory Council at the participating SAS schools coordinated local representation and scheduling of the walkabouts.

 Project timeline